-The Standard requires the prediction of the 65dBA L{dn} and 55dBA L{dn} contours based on a predicted busy five day period.
-L{dn} is a measure of the average noise over a complete day, with a 10dB penalty applied to night-time noise measurements.
+The Standard requires the prediction of the 65dBA Ldn and 55dBA Ldn contours based on a predicted busy five day period.
+Ldn is a measure of the average noise over a complete day, with a 10dB penalty applied to night-time noise measurements.

 The Port Noise Affected Areas are developed from the modelled contours, following cadastral boundaries.
-The Port Noise Control Line is defined as the 65dBA L{dn} noise contour and is where compliance with the Plan rules can be assessed.
+The Port Noise Control Line is defined as the 65dBA Ldn noise contour and is where compliance with the Plan rules can be assessed.

-In all areas except the Lambton Harbour Area, the Port Noise Control Line in the proposed plan change follows that proposed by the modelling work undertaken by CentrePort.
+In all areas except the Lambton Harbour Area, the Port Noise Control Line in the Proposed Plan Change follows that proposed by the modelling work undertaken by CentrePort.
 The vessels berthed at the wharves in the Lambton Harbour Area are potential noise sources which may have effects on the activities in the waterfront area.
-However, the modelling work predicts that the majority of the area affected by noise emissions predicted in the modelling to be above 65dBA L{dn} lies outside the district and inside the Coastal Marine Area.
-As such, the Port Noise Control Line follows the line of Mean High Water Springs in the Lambton Harbour Area south of Johnston Street.
+However, the modelling work predicts that the majority of the area affected by noise emissions predicted in the modelling to be above 65dBA Ldn lies outside the district and inside the Coastal Marine Area.